 How often do I need to apply?

 You must apply for the Homeless Fee Exemption each term.
 Terms are defined as Fall, Spring (includes Winter Session) and Summer.

 What dates are important for me to know?

-Homeless Fee Exemption Dates – Summer 2022
+Homeless Fee Exemption Dates – Spring 2024

 Complete the SPC Admissions process.
 Make sure you have an SPC ID number and have completed any required testing.